-Many times people food are densely packed with calories, fats, and sugars, compared to what parakeets would find in nature.
-This means the intensity of people food ends up to be a glut of sugars, fats, or calories, leaving little space for a more nutritious and balanced meal.
-Seeds and other food produced for humans are usually produced for more densely packed calories and fats meaning measuring diets is harder.
+Many times people’s food is densely packed with calories, fats, and sugars, compared to what parakeets would find in nature.
+This means the intensity of people’s food ends up to be a glut of sugars, fats, or calories, leaving little space for a more nutritious and balanced meal.
+Seeds and other food products for humans usually produce for more densely pack calories and fats meaning measuring diets is harder.
 This may throw your parakeet off balance!

 Does my bird need extra vitamins, minerals or amino-acids?

 The best parakeet food will have a mix of vitamins, minerals, and amino-acids which can come from grains, legumes, seeds, veggies, and fruits.
 If you would like to make feeding your budgie a constant joy for both your feathered friend and yourself, consider these rich blends of carbohydrates, proteins (amino acids), vitamins, essential fatty acids, and minerals.

 What pointers should I remember about feeding my budgie?